szaimen/Nextcloud-NAS-Guide/README.md

 ---

 # Before you start
+This section covers:
+1. Considerations you should know of
+1. Minimal hardware requirements
+1. Hardware recommendations
+1. Preparations

 ## Are there any considerations you should know of?
 Please read carefully through this list of considerations you should know of!